It is very common for a dog to be nervous, but why are dogs scared of Vacuum cleaners? Some of the most common things that dogs are nervous of are:

 Remember that your dog will also react to your emotions, so you must remain relaxed and speak with a confident voice.

 Repeat, and come a little bit closer every time.
 Go slowly, and give them time!
+Read what you can do if your dog is scared of the vacuum cleaner for more advice.

 Using an ADAPTIL Calm Home Diffuser or ADAPTIL Calm On-The-Go Collar during the whole process will help your dog feel more confident.